Skip to Content

 First Responders and At-Risk Trades

-Many different individuals may be considered first responders in times of need.
+Many people in different fields become first responders in times of need.
 Typically, these fields include medical personnel, law enforcement officers and firefighters.
-These individuals may come into contact with asbestos during relief efforts.
+These and other individuals may come into contact with asbestos during relief efforts.

 At-risk professions in the first responders field include: